 Lemon Juice For Hair Lightening: How Does It Work?

 According to colorist and #mydentity brand founder, Guy Tang, the primary reason why lemon juice changes the color of hair isn’t so much about the ingredient as it is about the reaction that occurs when it’s exposed to UV light.
-“The sun will always affect the tone of the hair, but it is magnified with lemon juice due to the high acidity level,” he explains, noting that lemons have a pH of about 2-3and your natural hair’s pH ranges between 3.3 – 5.5.
+“The sun will always affect the tone of the hair, but it is magnified with lemon juice due to the high acidity level,” he explains, noting that lemons have a pH of 2 and your natural hair’s pH is between 3 and 4.
 Since it’s so close to your hair’s natural pH, it’s better able to alter its color.

-Master colorist and founder of Grettacole Salon and Spas, Gretta Monahan, tacks on to this, noting that the lemon’s acidity deteriorates the cuticle layer of the hair, which ultimately reduces your hair’s color pigment.
+Master colorist and founder of Grettacole salons and spas, Gretta Monahan, tacks on to this, noting that the lemon’s acidity deteriorates the cuticle layer of the hair, which ultimately reduces your hair’s color pigment.
 “When combined with exposure to sunlight, the citric acid accelerates the bleaching process and basically this reaction breaks up hair pigment to expose the underlying lighter color(s),” she explains.

 In terms of timing, Monahan says that it typically takes three to four applications for noticeable lightening from lemon juice.
 While that may not seem like much, keep in mind that the more you expose your hair to citric acid, the more you’re deteriorating it over time.
 More on that below.